HackYourFuture/Assignments/README.md

 10. Fix any reported issues and rerun the test.
 Repeat until all issues are fixed.
 11. When all assignments are done, commit all changed files.
 This includes the modified exercises, the generated test summary (`TEST_SUMMARY.md`) and test reports (`EXERCISE_NAME.report.txt`).
 12. Push the changes to your fork.
-13. Create a pull request against the `main` branch of the `HackYourAssignment/Assignments-CohortXX` repo.
+13. Create a pull request against the `main` branch of the `HackYourAssignment/Assignments-CohortXX` repository.
 For the title of your pull request use the same format as the branch name, e.g.: `YOUR_NAME-w2-JavaScript`.

 Repeat steps 6-13 for each week.